goh-joshua/CTFs/TISC-25/Level-7/README.md

 STAGESAVAILABLE Original
 STAGESAVAILABLE Processed
 ```

-So I copied this entire thing into newtemplate.yaml the removed the NoEcho specifier and the STAGESAVAILABLE thingies.
+So I copied this entire thing into newtemplate.yaml then removed the NoEcho specifier and the STAGESAVAILABLE thingies.

 Then after modifying the command from the [website](https://infosecwriteups.com/pentesting-cloud-part-2-is-there-an-echo-in-here-ctf-walkthrough-54ec188a585d), I ran